 In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period.
 The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
-GASB Statement No. 89 will be effective for the fiscal year ending December 15, 2019.
+Pursuant to GASB Statement No. 95, GASB Statement No. 89 will be effective for the year ended December 31, 2022.
 Management does not believe that the implementation of this Statement will have a material effect on the PNCC's financial statements.